apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 Parquet stores metadata using [Apache Thrift], a framework for network data types and service interfaces.
 It includes a [data definition language] similar to [Protocol Buffers].
-Thrift definition files describe data types in a language-neutral way, and systems use code generators to automatically create code for a specific programming language to read and write those data types.
+Thrift definition files describe data types in a language-neutral way, and systems typically use code generators to automatically create code for a specific programming language to read and write those data types.